At Riffelhof Vineyards unorthodox is orthodox.

 Our lineage can be traced back to ancient homelands in Germany.
 Later the Riffels moved to Russia and the banks of the Volga River before arriving in the Central Valley of California.
 Today descendants of the original Riffel family immigrants continue to farm the rich Central Valley soil.

-Riffelhof Vineyards is located in Miramonte, where my wife and I first took up growing fruit and nut trees.
+Riffelhof Vineyards is located in Miramonte, where we first took up growing fruit and nut trees.
 Over the years we have developed two varieties of plums.
-One of these plums was the result of a graft Tom put on his future father-in-law’s wild plum tree.
+One of these plums was the result of a graft we put on our future father-in-law’s wild plum tree.
 The development of the Weber-Riffel plum played a crucial role in convincing Mary to become my bride.
 Curiously this unorthodox approach has become the theme of Riffelhof success.

 In 1999, we began making wine.
 The first wine was produced from local wild elderberries and quickly we were hooked!